This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-- Place the drained cashews, nutritional yeast, and agar-milk mixture in a blender.
+• Place the drained cashews, nutritional yeast, and agar-milk mixture in a small blender ( a nutribullet-style blender works best).
 Blend until completely smooth, stopping to scrape down sides several times.
 Add the lemon juice, tomato paste, paprika, onion powder, garlic powder, mustard, turmeric and salt.
 Blend until completely smooth.

 Notes